Fathers and fatherhood are universal themes. Nineteen stories for Fathers’ Day, and every day.

 Kerrie Soraghan comes to appreciate one of her father’s favourite songs, Song Sung Blue, many years after his passing.

 Bruce Jenkins, of the splendid Vinyl Connection and Lonely Keyboards sites, waxes lyrical about Harry Chapin and Cats In The Cradle.
-Of course!

 And, Lucia Nardo pays touching tribute to her father’s devotion to his wife and to his piano accordion, via Lili Marlene.